HE-Arc-ODI/19p-tp2-githubflow-tp2m/README.md

     </html>
     ```

+## Step 4b - Programmer B : Write enough CSS to satisfy the requirements

-2. Create a new file called `style.css` which contains:
+1. Create a new file called `style.css` which contains:
     ```css
     * {
       margin: 0;